mik-jozef/chalk/spec-notes.md

-style - class variables first, then constructors, then methods style - empty line at the start of a function just if the first expression is type/function definition
+style - class variables first, then constructors, then methods style - empty line at the start of a function just if the first expression is type/function definition two function literals can have the same name if at at least one index the type intersection of their parameters is `None` what about type conversions `A -> A|B` and `A&B -> B`?
 ```
 Null f(*Int a, *Int b) { a += 1; b = 7; a += 1 }
 Null f(*Int a, *Int b) { a += 2; b = 7         }
+///
+According to spec, these functions must not just specify a function with the
+same behaviour, they must specify the exact same function.
+ - statement order in the source must not dictate statement order in some
+   abstract representation of the function - must be a relative concept, just
+   like position in physics (because of threads), ie. it must not be part of
+   semantics unless one statement depends on the other
+ - comptime arithmetic must evaluate whenever possible
 ```
-  According to spec, these functions must not just specify a function with the same behaviour, they must specify the exact same function.
-  - statement order in the source must not dictate statement order in some abstract representation of the function - must be a relative concept, just like position in physics (because of threads), ie. it must not be part of semantics unless one statement depends on the other
-  - comptime arithmetic must evaluate whenever possible compiler must comptime execute pure functions with all arguments known at comptime variables that are written to, but never read should be marked as unused ffastmath should be default behaviour unless overriden by a compiler flag,
+compiler must comptime execute pure functions with all arguments known at comptime variables that are written to, but never read should be marked as unused ffastmath should be default behaviour unless overriden by a compiler flag,